rtk-rnjn/Parrot/extra/tutorials/roadmaps/ux-design/102-understand-the-product/new-business-model/101-competitor-analysis.md

 - **Evaluate their marketing strategies:** Analyze their communication channels and promotional activities, such as email campaigns, social media presence, and content marketing efforts.
 Take note of any strategies that seem particularly successful or unique.

 - **Examine customer reviews and feedback:** Collect and analyze customer reviews and feedback from popular review platforms, social media, and forums.
-This information can help you understand common pain points and areas for improvement in your competitors’ offerings.
+This information can help you understand common pain points and areas for improvement in your competitors' offerings.

 - **Identify opportunities and niches:** Based on your research, identify weaknesses in your competitors' strategies or markets, where potential opportunities exist for your business to be successful.